neuvector/prometheus-exporter/README.md

 `CTRL_USERNAME` | Username to login to controller REST API service | `admin` `CTRL_PASSWORD` | Password to login to controller REST API service | `admin` `EXPORTER_PORT` | The port that the export is listening on | `nil` `ENFORCER_STATS` | For the performance reason, by default the exporter does NOT pull CPU/memory usage from enforcers.
-Enable this if you want to see the metrix in the dashboard | `0`
+Enable this if you want to see the metrics in the dashboard | `0`

 ##### In native docker environment